-Usage Rules: The file name must conform to the rules in paragraph 3 of Section 3, GENERAL SYNTAX RULES AND GUIDELINES.
-In addition, the file name must use the extension ".ibs", ".pkg", or ".ebd".
+Section 3, GENERAL SYNTAX RULES AND GUIDELINES.
+In addition, the file name must use the extension ".ibs", ".pkg", or or ".ebd".
 The file name must be the actual name of the file.

-'''

-[File Name] ver5_0.ibs

-'''

-Keyword: File Rev]

-Description: Tracks the revision level of a particular .ibs file.

-Usage Rules: Revision level is set at the discretion of the engineer defining the file.
-The following guidelines are recommended:

-0.x silicon and file in development

-1.x pre-silicon file data from silicon model only

-- 2.x file correlated to actual silicon measurements - 3.x mature product, no more changes likely

-[File Rev] 1.0 Used for .ibs file variations

-Keywords: [Date], [Source], [Notes], [Disclaimer], [Copyright]

-Description: Optionally clarifies the file.
+Keyword: Required: [File Rev] Yes Description: Tracks the revision level of a particular .ibs file.
+Revision level is set at the discretion of the engineer defining the file.
+The following guidelines are recommended: 0.x silicon and file in development 1.x pre-silicon file data from silicon model only 2.x file correlated to actual silicon measurements 3.x mature product, no more changes likely [File Rev] 1.0 Used for .ibs file variations !
+Keywords: Required: [Date], [Source], [Notes], [Disclaimer], [Copyright] Description: Optionally clarifies the file.
 Usage Rules: The keyword arguments can contain blanks, and be of any format.
 The [Date] keyword argument is limited to a maximum of 40 characters, and the month should be spelled out for clarity.
 Because IBIS model writers may consider the information in these keywords essential to users, and sometimes legally required, design automation tools should make this information available.
 Derivative models should include this text verbatim.
-Any text following the [Copyright] keyword must be included, verbatim, in any derivative models.

-[Date] August 29, 2008 The latest file revision date [Source] example: From silicon level SPICE to From lab measurement at I tc.
-[Notes] Use this section for any special notes related to the fi le.
-[Disclaimer] This information is for me guaranteed. odeling purposes only, and is n May vary by component .ot [Copyright] Copyright 2008, XYZ Corp. , All Rights Reserved
+Any text following the [Copyright] keyword must be included in any derivative models verbatim.
+[Date] August 29, 2008 The latest file revision date [Source] Put originator and the source of information here.
+For example: 1 From silicon level SPICE model at Intel.
+From lab measurement at IEI.
+Compiled from manufacturer's data book at Quad Design, etc. [Notes] Use this section for any special notes related to the file.
+Disclaimer This information is for modeling purposes only, and is not guaranteed.
+May vary by component [Copyright] Copyright 2008, XYZ Corp., All Rights Reserved

+'''

-5 Component Description
+Section 5

+COMPONENT

+DESCRIPTION

 Keyword: [Component]

+Required: Yes

-Description: Marks the beginning of the IBIS description of the integrated circuit named after the keyword.
+Description: Marks the beginning of the IBIS description of the integrated

+circuit named after the keyword.

 Sub-Params: Si_location, Timing_location

-Usage Rules: If the .ibs file contains data for more than one component, each section must begin with a new [Component] keyword.
-The length of the component name must not exceed 40 characters, and blank characters are allowed.
+Usage Rules: If the .ibs file contains data for more than one component,

+each section must begin with a new [Component] keyword.
+The

+length of the component name must not exceed 40 characters,

+and blank characters are allowed.

-NOTE: Blank characters are not recommended due to usability issues.
+NOTE: Blank characters are not recommended due to usability

+issues.

-Si_location and Timing_location are optional and specify where the Signal Integrity and Timing measurements are made for the component.
-Allowed values for either subparameter are 'Die' or 'Pin'.
+Si_location and Timing_location are optional and specify where

+the Signal Integrity and Timing measurements are made for the

+component.
+Allowed values for either subparameter are 'Die'

+or 'Pin'.
 The default location is at the 'Pin'.

-Keyword: [Manufacturer]
+[Component]

+7403398 MC452

+Si_location

+Pin

+Optional subparameters to give measurement

+Timing_location Die

+| location positions

-Description: Specifies the name of the component's manufacturer.
+Keyword: [Manufacturer] Required: Yes Description: Specifies the name of the component's manufacturer.
 Usage Rules: The length of the manufacturer's name must not exceed 40 characters (blank characters are allowed, e.g., Texas Instruments).
 In addition, each manufacturer must use a consistent name in all .ibs files.

-'''

 [Manufacturer] Intel Corp.

-'''